 - Minor complaints should be dealt with informally via the above channels.
 If you are not satisfied with the outcome, you should contact the headteacher.

 - STAGE 1– Informal resolution stage- Serious complaints should be addressed, in writing, to the headteacher.
-The complaint will be investigated and a meeting arranged to try to resolve the problem.
+The complaint will be investigated and you will receive a response from either the Headteacher or a member of the senior leadership team.
 All complaints will be dealt with as soon as possible.

 - STAGE 2– Informal resolution stage- If you feel that the complaint has not been dealt with satisfactorily by the headteacher, you have the right to complain to the Governing Body (via the Chair of Governors).
 Your complaint will be responded to as soon as possible by the Chair of Governors.